 Call your doctor immediately.

-If you have flu-like symptoms (e.g. fever, a cough, body aches, headache, and fatigue) – even if you have already had a flu shot – call your doctor or clinic right away.
+If you have flu-like symptoms (e.g. fever, cough, body aches, headache and fatigue) – even if you have already had a flu shot – call your doctor or clinic right away.
 Doctors can advise on appropriate treatments for flu that are safe to use even during pregnancy.

-Because pregnant women are at high risk of serious flu complications, it is often recommended that they be treated quickly with antiviral medicines if they get flu symptoms.
-These medicines work best when started early, ideally within 48 hours of the symptoms starting.
+Because pregnant women are at high risk of serious flu complications, it is recommended that they be treated quickly with antiviral medicines if they get flu symptoms.
+These medicines work best when started within 48 hours of symptoms starting.

 Fever is often a symptom of flu and may be harmful to the baby during pregnancy.
-Paracetamol can reduce a fever, but you should still call your doctor to discuss your illness.
+Paracetamol can reduce a fever, but you should still call your doctor.

-HealthDirect can also provide practical health information and advice.
-Call 1800 022 222.
+HealthDirect can also provide practical health information and advice on 1800 022 222.